ubco-cmps/phys111_course/class/week12/classes.md

 ## Friday

-Friday's class will be a Test
+Friday's class will be a Test, in class.